-It is important to use an experienced, registered Professional Pesticide User of to carry out invasive species treatment, as control efforts can sometimes lead to the spread of certain invasive species.
+Using an experienced, registered Professional Pesticide User to carry out invasive species treatment is important, as control efforts can sometimes lead to the spread of certain invasive species.
 For further information on invasive species, please see Biodiversity Ireland and Invasive Species Ireland.